christianbernier/physicsnotes/notes/nuclear-atom/thomson-model-and-scattering.md

 ---
-title: Scattering and the Thomson Model
+title: The Thomson Model and Thomson Scattering
 date: 2022-02-05
 ---